Gold Loan or Personal Loan

 Starting at 0.99%, Up to 2.5%

-In recent years many leading financial institutions and NBFC’s have come up with several schemes and offers to help people with gold to avail loans in order to meet their financial expectation.
-One of the major drawbacks of gold loan is that if one is unable to repay the loan amount, the results are hazardous.
+In recent years, many leading financial institutions and NBFCs have devised schemes and offers to help people with gold loans meet their economic expectations.
+One of the thesignificantr drawbacks of gold loans is that if one cannot repay the loan amount, the results are hazardous.

-Gold loan is offered by lenders for a short period of time as compared to personal loan and hence it is risky for the consumer.
-Many times there arises financial emergencies where we fall short of finances and unable to repay the loan.
+Lenders offer gold loans for a short period compared to personal loans, and hence, they are risky for the consumer.
+Many times, there are financial emergencies where we fall short of finances and cannot repay the loan.
 This increases the chances of getting our collateral seized by the lender.
-The penalties levied upon non-repayment of the loan amount is huge and risks are involved with it.
+The penalties levied upon non-repayment of the loan amount are huge, and risks are involved with it.

 Name of the Bank